This is an introduction to the custom memory management strategies you should be using to write "correct" code.

 2. Manually managed

-In many interfaces, you can decide which deallocation strategy you want to use for a handle, by toggling the bManualDeallocation boolean argument that should be the last argument of the function that returns the handle.
+In many interfaces, you can decide which deallocation strategy you want to use for a handle by toggling the bManualDeallocation boolean argument, which should be the last argument of the function that returns the handle.
 You can then call the respective free function for it.